Are Mental Health Challenges Sin, Weak Faith, & Spiritual Warfare? No — Removing Stigma, Renewing Joyful Minds

 The Scripture is clear that the “enemy, the Satan” is out to thwart the works of God (like Paul in 1 Thessalonians 2:18) and seeks to destroy and devour lives, as Jesus and Peter affirmed in John 10:10 and 1 Peter 5:8, especially the vulnerable.

 The “enemy, the Satan” tried to question Jesus’ identity and his and the Father’s authority in the wilderness … “If you are the Son of God, then …” (see Matthew 4:1-11).
 Jesus rested secure in His Father’s authority and Word.
-Jesus was tested, and our identity and our authority in Christ with the Father will be tested, too.
+Jesus was tested, and our identity and our authority in Christ with the Father will be tested, too — no matter the mountain top or dark valley we may be treading.
+But Jesus defeated sin, death, and the enemy, Satan, through the cross and resurrection — leaving us as freedom overcomers (identity with authority).

-Let us not forget that the “enemy” will try his schemes, but is actually more intimidated and scared of Jesus, and us who are “in Christ” because “he” has been rendered powerless (Colossians 2:13-15; James 2:19; Hebrews 2:14)
+Let us not forget that the “enemy” will try his schemes, but is actually more intimidated and scared of Jesus, and us who are “in Christ” because “he” has been rendered powerless, disarmed, and humiliated throughout the cosmos (Colossians 2:13-15; James 2:19; Hebrews 2:14).

 Let us not forget that we have the “in Christ” authority, that is divinely powerful (in prayer and deed) to remove the obstacles, to loose and bind, to reveal God’s grace in its full variations to the whole cosmos — all through love and forgiveness (Matthew 16:13-20; 2 Corinthians 10:3-5; Ephesians 3:9-12, 6:10-18).